zhva/Android-app/pixie/README.md

 - [ ] Whole Screen is Scrollable
     - [ ] Scrolling is Implemented using a [LazyList](https://developer.android.com/jetpack/compose/lists#lazy)
 - [ ] Gallery Items width is calculated dynamically with given available screensize

+## Optional Tasks

+The Following Tasks are optional and not required for passing the course.
+The Additional Tasks are worth a total of **20** Points

+### Task 10: ViewModel on Home - *5P*

+The Home Screen should use a ViewModel and expose all Posts as member property

+- The instance of the ViewModel should be created using the `viewModel()` composable function in the navigation graph

+**Checklist**
+- [ ] HomeViewModel extends `androidx.lifecycle.ViewModel`
+- [ ] HomeViewModel is created using `viewModel()` composable function
+- [ ] HomeViewModel defines a property for all Available Posts
+    - [ ] the Composable reads the property from the given ViewModel

+### Task 11: ViewModel on Profile - *5P*

+The Profile Screen should use a ViewModel and expose data using a remodeled UI Data class

+- The required data should be put into a new `data class`
+- The userId needs to be read inside the viewmodel
+    - This is archivable by accepting a `SavedStateHandle` as constructor argument in the ViewModel and by scoping the viewmodel to the backstack entry

+**Checklist**
+- [ ] ProfileViewModel extends `androidx.lifecycle.ViewModel`
+- [ ] ProfileViewModel is created using `viewModel()` composable function
+    - [ ] the viewmodel is scoped to the backstack entry
+- [ ] ProfileViewModel defines a property for all Required Data
+    - [ ] the Composable reads the property from the given ViewModel
+    - [ ] the data is captured in a seperate `data class`

+### Task 12: MVI on Home - *10P* + *3P*

+The Home Screen should use a MVI Architecture defining the UiState, SideEffects and Events

+- The exposed UiState from the ViewModel should be a `androidx.compose.runtime.State`
+    - Inside the ViewModel it can be a `androidx.compose.runtime.MutableState`
+- Instead of directly defining Click Action logic, Events should be send to the ViewModel
+    - The Events in the ViewModel should be a `MutableSharedFlow` and consumed only by the viewmodel
+- The ViewModel exposes effects that the composable should react to
+    - One of these effects is the navigation to another screen
+    - The Effects should be of type `Flow<Effect>`

+**Checklist**
+- [ ] HomeViewModel has a `State` property containing the UiState
+- [ ] HomeViewModel has a `Flow<Effect>` property publishing Effects to the Composable
+    - [ ] The Composable consumes them using `LaunchedEffect`
+- [ ] HomeViewModel offers a function to send Events
+    - [ ] every Event is added to the private `MutableSharedFlow`
+- [ ] HomeScreen sends an Event to the ViewModel when a user is Clicked
+    - [ ] The Event takes enough information to identify wich user was clicked
+- [ ] HomeViewModel Subscribes to Events and handles every event
+- [ ] HomeViewModel sends a Effect for navigation when a User Clicked Event is send

+**Bonus Points**
+- HomeScreen uses state hoisting
+    - The hoisted HomeScreen has no references to the ViewModel directly

+### Task 12: MVI on Profile - *10P*  + *5P*

+The Profile Screen should use a MVI Architecture defining the UiState, SideEffects and Events

+- The UiState should be capable of modeling 3 states
+    - Loading State
+    - Content State
+    - Error State
+- If the userId cannot be extracted from the given SavedStateHandle the UiState should be Error
+- If there is no User for given userId the UiState should be Error
+- The exposed UiState from the ViewModel should be a `androidx.compose.runtime.State`
+    - Inside the ViewModel it can be a `androidx.compose.runtime.MutableState`
+- Instead of directly defining Click Action logic, Events should be send to the ViewModel
+    - The Events in the ViewModel should be a `MutableSharedFlow` and consumed only by the viewmodel
+- The ViewModel exposes effects that the composable should react to
+    - The Effects should be of type `Flow<Effect>`

+**Checklist**
+- [ ] ProfileViewModel has a `State` property containing the UiState
+- [ ] The Ui State is modeled using a `sealed class`
+- [ ] ProfileViewModel has a `Flow<Effect>` property publishing Effects to the Composable
+    - [ ] The Composable consumes them using `LaunchedEffect`
+- [ ] ProfileViewModel offers a function to send Events
+    - [ ] every Event is added to the private `MutableSharedFlow`
+- [ ] HomeScreen sends an Event to the ViewModel when a user is Clicked
+    - [ ] The Event takes enough information to identify wich user was clicked
+- [ ] ProfileViewModel Subscribes to Events and handles every event
+- [ ] ProfileViewModel sends a Effect for navigation when a User Clicked Event is send

+**Bonus Points**
+- ProfileScreen uses state hoisting
+    - The hoisted ProfileScreen(s) have no references to the ViewModel directly
+    - There are Previews available for all possible (hoisted) UI States